favware/syntax-highlighter/README.md

 # Why yet another code highlighter?

-> There are many syntax highlighters avaliable already but most of those are either complex to setup or front end framework specific. `@favware/syntax-highlighter-core` is built using StencilJS.
+> There are many syntax highlighters available already but most of those are either complex to setup or front end framework specific. `@favware/syntax-highlighter-core` is built using StencilJS.
 You can use it everywhere, i.e. Angular, React, Vue, any framework, No Framework!
 >
-> **This is an adoptation of [snippet-highlight] from [rahulbhooteshwar]**
+> **This is an adaptation of [snippet-highlight] from [rahulbhooteshwar]**

 # Features